LekongKong/LgeQueue/README.md

 ### use multi-processes to run queue
 When some queue has more jobs than others, it may be good to set it to an indenpendent process.
 We make a new artisan command to make such complex supervisor configurations.
 # install
-1. You can install with composer.
+1. You can install with composer

-	compoer reqiure lekongkong/lgequeue
+	composer reqiure lekongkong/lgequeue

 2. Please replace the queue service provider, done.
 # config
 Add this config sample to your `queue.php` config file.

 	'supervisor' => [